Mini Vegetable and Bacon Frittatas

-Spray muffin tin with cooking spray and set aside.
+Preheat oven to 350F.
+Spray muffin baking pan with cooking spray and set aside.

 On a sauce pan over medium heat heat the oil and add the veggies except the garlic.
 Cook for 3-5 minutes.
 Add garlic and bacon and cook for a further 2-3 minutes.

 Divide veggie mixture between the muffin tins.
 Top veggies with 3-4 tablespoons of the egg mixture.
-Sprinkle each fritata with the green onions like in the picture.
+Sprinkle each fritata with the green onions and bake for 15-20 minutes.

 Each serving equals to two fritatas